 How to Prevent Email Bouncebacks

 Some emails will bounce, and that’s normal.
-However, don’t use the “spray and pray” approach to cold outreach.
+However, don’t use the “spray and pray” approach for cold outreach.
 Instead, follow the next steps to set yourself up for success and prevent damage:

 Step 1.
 Warm Up Your Email Inbox